ssfsx17/sky-islands/core.md

 - Technique
 - 1 AP
 - 15 energy
+- Mapless: Targets one enemy in each row
 - Do a ranged weapon attack against all enemies in a line, up to the maximum range of your weapon.
 Its damage type is changed to be of the linked element.

 **Discharging Exploding Shot**: